MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-onboarding.md

 Before you start troubleshooting issues with onboarding tools, it's important to check if the minimum requirements are met for onboarding devices to the services.
 [Learn about the licensing, hardware, and software requirements to onboard devices to the service](minimum-requirements.md).

+> [!TIP]
+> As a companion to this article, we recommend using the [Microsoft Defender for Endpoint automated setup guide](https://go.microsoft.com/fwlink/?linkid=2268088) when signed in to the Microsoft 365 admin center.
+This guide will customize your experience based on your environment.
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup guide](https://go.microsoft.com/fwlink/?linkid=2268087).
 ## Troubleshoot issues with onboarding tools

 If you've completed the onboarding process and don't see devices in the [Devices list](investigate-machines.md) after an hour, it might indicate an onboarding or connectivity problem.